Rate This Article With 5 Stars.

 As discussed in our previous article the electric field due to this elemental ring is

-To calculate the magnitude of the electric field due to this uniform disc, we have to integrate over full disc.
-This can be done by varying x from 0 to a.
+We will integrate over the full disc to calculate the electric field due to this uniform disc.
+Therefore, we will vary x from 0 to a.
 Thus

 Here we have plotted the electric field due to a uniformly charged disc at a point on its axis as a function of distance from the center of the disc.